nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 client_secret=[issued during assurance].
 scope=[https://host.nhs.uk/baseurl/.default]
 ```
-We’ve yet to finalise the set of scopes that the client is asking for, but it’ll be as a minimum:

-* appointment/*.write
-* slot/*.read
-* schedule/*.read
-* location/*.read
-* organization/*.read
-* healthcareservice/*.read

 Assuming the credentials match, then the Authentication server returns an access token encoded as a JWT.